ASFHyP3/gis-services/image_server/server_setup.md

 3. Add any needed public keys to `/home/ubuntu/.ssh/authorized_keys` so that other Tools team members can ssh to the server

+4. Clone the [gis-services github repository](https://github.com/ASFHyP3/gis-services/) to the server

-4. After the instance is created, wait 5-15 minutes for the initial auto-updater to finish running, then copy the [root setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/root_setup.sh) to the server and run it as the root user.
+5. After the instance is created, wait 5-15 minutes for the initial auto-updater to finish running, then run the [root setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/root_setup.sh) script from the github repo on the server as the root user.
 If you get an error about `/var/lib/dpkg/lock`, that means the auto-updater is still running; wait and try again later.
 ```
 sudo su root
 /bin/bash root_setup.sh
 ```
    * Accept any default prompts during the apt installations.

-5. Copy the [arcgis setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/arcgis_setup.sh) to the server and run it as the arcgis user.
+6. Run the [arcgis setup script](https://github.com/ASFHyP3/gis-services/blob/develop/image_server/arcgis_setup.sh) script as the arcgis user.
 ```
 sudo su arcgis
 cd /home/arcgis/